TQ-completion and the Taylor tower of the identity functor: Functor calculus in

 is a weak equivalence. \end{proof}

 The following two propositions follow from the construction of $\mathcal{X}^n(A)$ and the fact \cite[3.8(a)]{Ching_Harper} that homotopy pushouts of $k$-connected maps are $k$-connected.
 They mirror the fact that, in spaces, joining with a nonempty set increases connectivity of maps and preserves strongly cocartesian cubes (see, for instance, the proof of \cite[1.4]{Goodwillie_calculus_2}).
+Note that for a cube $\mathcal{X}$ indexed on $\sett{1,2,\ldots, n}$ and any subset $U \subseteq \sett{1,2,\ldots, n}$, we denote by $\mathcal{X}_U$ the object of $\mathcal{X}$ at index $U$.

-\begin{prop} Given a $k$-connected map $A \to B$ between cofibrant objects in $\Alg$ and any nonempty subset $U \subseteq \sett{1,2,\ldots, n}$, the induced map $\mathcal{X}^n_U(A) \to \mathcal{X}^n_U(B)$ is $(k+1)$-connected. \end{prop}
+\begin{prop} Given a $k$-connected map $A \to B$ between cofibrant objects in $\AlgM$ and any nonempty subset $U \subseteq \sett{1,2,\ldots, n}$, the induced map $\mathcal{X}^n_U(A) \to \mathcal{X}^n_U(B)$ is $(k+1)$-connected. \end{prop}

-\begin{prop} If $\mathcal{Y}$ is an objectwise cofibrant, strongly cocartesian cube in $\Alg$, then for any fixed $U \subseteq \sett{1,2,\ldots,n}$, the cube $\mathcal{X}_U^n(\mathcal{Y})$ is strongly cocartesian. \end{prop}
+\begin{prop} If $\mathcal{Y}$ is an objectwise cofibrant, strongly cocartesian cube in $\AlgM$, then for any fixed $U \subseteq \sett{1,2,\ldots,n}$, the cube $\mathcal{X}_U^n(\mathcal{Y})$ is strongly cocartesian. \end{prop}